Walter Johnson High School

-Walter Johnson High School (also known as Walter Johnson, WJHS, or WJ) is a public high school located in the census-designated place of North Bethesda, Maryland with a Bethesda postal address.
+Walter Johnson High School (also known as Walter Johnson, WJHS, or WJ) is a public high school located in the census-designated place of Bethesda, Maryland.
 The school was founded in 1956 and named after Walter Johnson, an American baseball player who resided in Montgomery County, Maryland.
 The high school was the first to be named after a player of Major League Baseball.

 WJHS serves portions of Bethesda, North Bethesda, Potomac, and Rockville, as well as the towns of Garrett Park and Kensington.
 It is a part of Montgomery County Public Schools (MCPS).

 History

 20th century

 The school first opened with grades 10-12 in 1956, and was named after a famous American baseball pitcher and politician, Walter Johnson, who lived in the area and had died 10 years prior.
-The school's original mascot and team name was The Spartans; as the student body chose the school colors based on the colors and name of Michigan State University, Spartans.
+The school's original mascot and team name was the Spartans, as the student body chose to base their own colors and mascot on the Michigan State University Spartans.
 Originally, the school only educated 11th and 12th graders.

-In 1963, Mighty Moo, a dairy cow named after the cows that roamed the adjacent fields of the Davis farm until the early 90s, named the school mascot.
+In 1963, Mighty Moo, a dairy cow named after the cows that roamed the adjacent fields of the Davis farm until the early 90s, was named the school mascot.
 After a 1987 consolidation with nearby Charles W. Woodward High School, Walter Johnson maintained its school colors of white and green, but adopted Woodward's mascot, "Wild Thing" the Wildcat.
 In 1963, a group of Seniors's painted Mighty Moo onto the school chimney where it remains to this day.

 21st century

 In 2024, total enrollment expanded to over 3,000 students, with over 700 in each grade.
 To reduce overcrowding, local school leaders scheduled the reopening of Woodward High School for August 2027.
-Budgeting for the construction of Woodward High School has been problematic, with up to 39 million dollars lost in funding due to "due to errors in calculating prevailing wage and bid award across the multiple phases of the project".
+Budgeting for the construction of Woodward High School has been problematic, with up to 39 million dollars lost in funding "due to errors in calculating prevailing wage and bid award across the multiple phases of the project".

 Academics

 Walter Johnson High School established their APEX-Reach Signature Program in 1996.
 This APEX-Reach Program leads students through a more rigorous curriculum through a combination of honors and Advance Placement (AP) classes.

-The school offers Advance Placement (AP) classes since pre-1996 with a total 28 AP classes.
+The school has offered Advance Placement (AP) classes since before 1996 with a total of 28 AP classes.
 Since the fall of 2023, Montgomery County Public Schools (MCPS) will pay for all AP and International Baccalaureate (IB) exams that students who take these courses will take.

 WJ students average a score of 1192 on the SAT, with 604 on verbal and 588 on math.

 As of 2024, Walter Johnson is the 15th-ranked high school in Maryland and the 855th-ranked nationally, according to U.S. News & World Report.